World Cup 2026 Stadiums

-Kansas City Stadium, known locally as Arrowhead Stadium, is the official FIFA tournament name for the World Cup 2026 venue in Kansas City, United States.
-FIFA has assigned 6 matches here, and the schedule stretches to a quarter-final.
-That mix makes the ground relevant for both early travel planning and late-stage bracket watching.
+Kansas City Stadium, known locally as Arrowhead Stadium, is the official FIFA tournament name for the World Cup 2026 venue in the Truman Sports Complex in Kansas City, Missouri.
+FIFA has assigned 6 matches here, and the schedule reaches a quarter-final.
+That mix makes the ground important for both early travel planning and late-stage bracket watching.

-Kansas City is known for an intense football culture and strong match-day atmosphere, so the venue experience depends on more than the seat map alone.
-Travel times, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
+Kansas City gives fans a different matchday problem than the seat map alone.
+Transit, airport access, security perimeters, and the stage of the tournament all shape how the day feels around the ground.
 Supporters can start at FIFA World Cup 2026 and compare this stop with the full schedule before locking dates and hotels.

 Kansas City Stadium World Cup 2026 Schedule

-Kansas City brings one of the tournament's loudest football cultures into a quarter-final week.
+Its crowd noise and quarter-final role give Kansas City rare atmosphere value.
 Demand does not rise evenly across a stadium calendar, so it helps to know whether the busiest window sits in the group stage or the knockout bracket.
-You can use the match center to see how each date here connects to the wider tournament story.
+You can use the match center to see how each date connects to the wider tournament story.

 Kansas City Stadium Capacity